lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## UDP length field

 The UDP length can be computed from the received data.
-In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-length".
+The TV is not set, the MO is set to "ignore" and the CDA is set to "compute-\*".

 ## UDP Checksum field {#UDPchecksum}